What to Do When a Loved One Has a Mental Illness (11 Tips)

 Many medications are negated with alcohol or recreational drug use.
 If your loved one should not have alcohol, don’t drink in their presence, at least not until they have been stable for some time.

 If your loved one does not live with you, it’s important that you maintain regular contact.
-Calls, visits and text messages will all remind them how much you care.
+Calls, visits, and text messages will all remind them how much you care.
 That interaction will help you to keep a pulse on their condition and if their symptoms are getting better or worse.

-Be patient.
+When a loved one has a mental illness, be patient.
 Stay connected without overwhelming them.
 Allow them appropriate space and alone time.